 All Port pins must be configured as either analog or digital inputs.
+Port 4 C8051F568-9 and 'F570-5 is a digital-only Port.
 Any pins to be used as Comparator or ADC inputs should be configured as an analog inputs.
 When a pin is configured as an analog input, its weak pullup, digital driver, and digital receiver are disabled.
 This process saves power and reduces noise on the analog input.
 Pins configured as digital inputs may still be used by analog peripherals; however this practice is not recommended.

 Additionally, all analog input pins should be configured to be skipped by the Crossbar (accomplished by setting the associated bits in PnSKIP).
 Port input mode is set in the PnMDIN register, where a 1 indicates a digital input, and a 0 indicates an analog input.
 All pins default to digital inputs on reset.
-See SFR Definition 18.13 for the PnMDIN register details.
+See SFR Definition 19.13 for the PnMDIN register details.